HAVIT HV-KB378L RGB review

 HAVIT HV-KB378L Backlighting

-Along the top of the keyboard, there’s two black plastic pieces jutting out from the top of the keyboard, and each of them has 3 blue LED’s that can be turned off using FN + PAUSE.
+Along the top of the keyboard, there are two black plastic pieces jutting out from the top of the keyboard, and each of them has 3 blue LED’s that can be turned off using FN + PAUSE.

 HAVIT HV-KB378L RGB Mechanical Keyboard Overall Verdict